caillette/Wrench/README.md

 - Error messages with source location.
 - Multiple error messages for batching corrections.
 - Custom property names.
-- Custom property names by method name transformation (`myName -> my.name or my-name`).
+- Bulk transformation of method names (`myName() -> 'my.name' or 'my-name'`).
 - Immutability wherever possible, using Guava's `Immutable*`.
-Yes Wrench heavily depends on Guava.
+Wrench heavily depends on Guava.
 - Property overriding when using multiple sources.
 - Sources can be files, or command-line parameters, or anything.
 - Lightweight validation (applies on the whole ´Configuration´ object).